1 Peter 1:2

 and though you have not seen Him, you love Him, and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory,

-You love Him… believe in Him.
-It’s the unfailing love of God that inspires us to trust him (see entry for 1 John 4:16).
+(b) You love Him… believe in Him.
+It’s the unfailing love of God that inspires us to trust him and believe in the One he sent (see entry for 1 John 4:16).

 1 Peter 1:9

 obtaining as the outcome of your faith the salvation of your souls.